compgen-io/cghla/README.md

 Additionally, the tools are built to work with data from the IPD-IMGT/HLA database which is available from: https://hla.alleles.org

-Finally, final analysis can use MHC peptide binding affinities from mhcFurry which are available here: https://openvax.github.io/mhcflurry-motifs/mhcflurry.allele_sequences.csv
+Finally, final prediction can use MHC peptide binding affinities from mhcFlurry which are available here: https://openvax.github.io/mhcflurry-motifs/mhcflurry.allele_sequences.csv

 The basic workflow can be described as: